datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 To register a special remote in your dataset and use it for file storage, you need to configure the service of your choice and *publish* the annexed contents to it.
 Afterwards, the published dataset (e.g., via :term:`GitHub` or :term:`GitLab`) stores the information about where to obtain annexed file contents from such that
 :dlcmd:`get` works.
 Once you have configured the service of your choice, you can push your datasets Git history to the repository hosting service and the annexed contents to the special remote.
 DataLad also makes it easy to push these different dataset contents exactly where they need to be automatically via a :term:`publication dependency`.

-Exemplary walk-throughs for Dropbox_, `Amazon S3 buckets <https://aws.amazon.com/s3>`_, and `Git LFS`_ can be found in the upcoming sections in this chapter.
-But the general workflow looks as follows:
+The general workflow looks as follows:

-From your perspective (as someone who wants to share data), you will need to
+From your perspective (as someone who wants to distribute datasets), you will need to

 - (potentially) install/setup the relevant *special-remote*,
-- create a dataset sibling on GitHub/GitLab/... for others to install from,
+- create a dataset sibling on GitHub/GitLab/... for yourself or others to install from,
 - set up a *publication dependency* between repository hosting and special remote, so that annexed contents are automatically pushed to the special remote when ever you update the sibling on the Git repository hosting site,
 - publish your dataset.

 This gives you the freedom to decide where your data lives and who can have access to it.
-Once this set up is complete, updating and accessing a published dataset and its data is almost as easy as if it would lie on your own machine.
+Once this set up is complete, updating and accessing a distributed dataset and its data is almost as easy as if it would lie on your own machine.

-From the perspective of a consumer (as someone who wants to obtain your dataset), they will need to
+If you decide to share your dataset with others, a dataset consumer or collaborator will need to

 - (potentially) install the relevant *special-remote* (dependent on the third-party service you chose) and
 - perform the standard :dlcmd:`clone` and :dlcmd:`get` commands